Kwadwo28/alx-low_level_programming/0x00-hello_world/README.md

-4-puts.c prints exactly "Programming is like building a multilingual puzzle, followed by a new line 5-printf.c that prints exactly 'with proper grammar, but the outcome is a piece of art' 6-size.c prints the sizes of various types on the computer it is complied and run on
+4-puts.c prints exactly "Programming is like building a multilingual puzzle, followed by a new line 5-printf.c that prints exactly 'with proper grammar, but the outcome is a piece of art' 6-size.c prints the sizes of various types on the computer it is complied and run on 100-intel generates the assembly code (Syntax) of a C-code and saves it in an output file 101-quote.c prints exactly 'and that piece of art is useful' - Dora Korpar, 2015-10-19 followed by a new line to standard error